frank-Regal/hri_cacti_xr/README.md

 3. When you say the words **"Hey Robot"** the HoloLens will record and send 10 seconds worth of data.

 ### Viewing Bagged Data
+> **Info:** We have created a specific RVIZ configuration to view all four VLC camera streams nicely.
-1. From a terminal open the saved RVIZ config file
+1. From a terminal open the saved RVIZ config file.
+Run the following command from the ```hri_cacti_xr/bags``` directory.
    ```
-   cd bags && rviz -d image-viewer.rviz
+   rviz -d image-viewer.rviz
    ```
 2. From another terminal play the bag data.
 The four mono cameras from the HoloLens will be viewed.